Buying your first home can be exhilarating.But it can also be a bit confusing.

 Get a Feel for Housing Prices

 Obviously a larger house with more features will cost more than a modest home in another neighborhood, but there are other factors to consider when setting a budget.
-Interest rates, school assignments, crime rates, even access to major highways and convenience can affect the price.
+Interest rates on a first time home loan, school assignments, crime rates, even access to major highways and convenience can affect the price.
 As you start your search, you’ll often find more house for less money in outlying areas that lack convenience and access.
 Good schools can inflate the cost of a modest home and being right next to an airport may decrease the cost of a more feature-packed property.

 In addition to considering costs in specific neighborhoods, dig deeper and assess why the prices are what they are.
 If children and schools are not a consideration currently, you’ll enjoy more options regarding neighborhoods.
 If you don’t mind city noise, a downtown dwelling may be perfect.